Atlantic House Fund Management LLP

 The total Market Risk requirement, (BIPRU 11.5.12), has been calculated at zero and the Commodity PRR is zero.

 BIPRU 11.5.18R requires that a firm makes a disclosure of details regarding its remuneration policy.

 Given the relatively small size of the firm, remuneration policy for all code staff is set by the board.
 The board review remuneration for code staff based upon individual, both financial and non financial criteria, and overall firm performance.
 Individual performance is also reviewed over an extended period to ensure the long term objectives of the staff and the firm are not in conflict.
 The overall level of remuneration is set in the form of a base salary and a bonus.
 The resources available for bonuses are directly linked to the performance of the firm.

 Atlantic House Fund Management LLP has one key business activity that of managing funds and under BIPRU 11.5.20R, the firm does not consider that it is ‘significant in terms of size, internal organisation and nature and scope of its activities’, so is not required to disclose the quantitative information referred to in BIPRU 11.5.18R at the level of senior personnel.

 The Firm falls within FCA proportionality Level 3 and as such this disclosure is made in line with the requirements for a Level 3 Firm.

-The number of identified code staff equate to the number of partners and FCA registered CF30s in the firm.
+The number of identified code staff equate to the number of certified and assessed persons in the firm.